 When you have bad credit, it's challenging to buy a car.
 Trading in a car when buying a new model can help improve your odds of getting financed, as long as the car doesn't have a lien against it.

 How to Work the Trade-In

 Know the value of your trade-in vehicle before heading into a dealership showroom.
-Sites like Edmunds and Kelley Blue Book can give you a range of approximate values based on mileage and the wear-and-tear and on your car.
+Sites like Edmunds and Kelley Blue Book can give you a range of approximate values based on the year, mileage and wear-and-tear on your car.
 Negotiate the value of the trade-in before negotiating the new car price or allowing the dealership to pull your credit.
 This puts you in a better position to bargain.

 Hold off on an Upside Down Trade

 If you have bad credit, you're going to have a difficult time trading in a vehicle that you still owe money on, especially if the loan is underwater or upside down, meaning you owe more than it's worth.
 The only way a lender might consider financing you is if you're concurrently making a down payment that negates the difference.